charasyn/Information/README.md

 </p>

 <p align="center">
-  [Mini-Exams will be available on Thurseday of the week number listed below.
+  [Mini-Exams will be available on Thursday of the week number listed below.
 You will be able to start any time of the day but given a timelimit.
 Questions randomized so everyone will get their own variants.]
 </p>
 <p align="center">
-  [We will only count top-3 mini-exams at the end of this course, except accademic integrity issues; that's why you see there is a grade dropped on Onq.]
+  [We will only count top-3 mini-exams at the end of this course, except academic integrity issues; that's why you see there is a grade dropped on Onq.]
 </p>

 | Assignments | Subject                         | Due | Mini-Exams                            | Due |